-scales the width of lines and polygon strokes.
+scale_linewidth scales the width of lines and polygon strokes.
 Due to

 historical reasons, it is also possible to control this with the size

-is encourage to clearly differentiate area
+aesthetic, but using linewidth is encouraged to clearly differentiate area

 aesthetics from stroke width aesthetics.